A silhouette of a person with a scarf blowing on a hillside.

 Assessment

-There are no formal exams on this course.
+There are no formal exams on BA(Hons) Photography.
 Instead, we use a variety of assessments that will enable you to show how you are developing as a creative, professional practitioner as well as a reflective and critical thinker.
 These may include the creative practice work you make, either individually or in groups, as well as presentations, reports, and written or film essays.
 These assessments take place at key points in the module.
 In addition, formative assessment is offered throughout the module to enable you to track your progress and help you develop assessment tasks.

 Learn more about assessments.